First Literacy Grants

 Q: What kind of reporting will I be required to complete?

 A: You will need to fill out an interim report and a final report that includes student demographic data, outcomes, and any final products.
 Reporting requirements will differ based on the awarded amount.
 Please note: We send all correspondence about the grant to each person who is part of the project.
-The information you share with us is only shared in the aggregate, and your organization’s name is never attached to what we share.

 Q: Why do you need the demographics of our students?